rlk/site/articles/deconvolve/index.md

 ## Conclusions

+A bit of noise removal, followed by a Wiener deconvolution, took as from start to finish.

 ![](license-comparison.png)

-Why isn't the best output even better?
+Now, why isn't the best output even better?
 Why, for example, has the little orange smudge *not* been collapsed back down to a single orange dot through the marvelous process of image deconvolution?
 Fundamentally, because my blur kernel is imperfect.
 It's too wide, it has holes... it's the result of 5 minutes of fiddling with levels in Photoshop.
 But even if I had labored to produce an ideal extraction of the orange smudge, this still wouldn't take into account every single factor that impacted the quality of the exposure.
 We would need to know everything about the camera, the lens, and the sensor noise, and we'd also need a perfect understanding of the motion of both vehicles and the photographer.
 It's impossible, and fortunately for gentle, it's not necessary.

 Perfect image deconvolution *is* possible under artificial conditions.
-Create an arbitrary blur kernel using your favorate image editor and convolve it with an image by computing the frequency domain multiplication.
-Take a moment to appreciate your beautifully screwed-up image.
+Create an arbitrary blur kernel using your favorate image editor and convolve it with an image by performing a frequency domain multiplication.
+Transform it back to the spatial domain and take a moment to appreciate your beautifully screwed-up image.
 Then deconvolve that same image by computing the frequency domain division.
 You will get the original image back, with mathematical equality.
-This proves the point.
-Regardless, this simple, imperfect number plate example is probably already closer to [CSI-grade fantasy](http://www.youtube.com/watch?v=Vxq9yj2pVWk) than you may have thought possible.
+This will prove the point.
+Either way, this simple, imperfect number plate example might already be a bit closer to [CSI-grade fantasy](http://www.youtube.com/watch?v=Vxq9yj2pVWk) than may have seemed possible.